domain-protect/domain-protect/docs/automated-takeover.md

 # Automated takeover
+*optional feature turned on by default in production*
 * take over vulnerable subdomains yourself before attackers and bug bounty researchers
 * automated takeover with resources created in security account